Science Fantasy Short Story…

 THE END

-NOTE: This science fiction short story was written to honour writers of a younger time: Hal Foster, Andre Norton, Edgar Rice Burroughs, Leigh Brackett, Otis Adelbert Kline and Robert E Howard.
+NOTE: This science fantasy short story was written to honour writers of a younger time: Hal Foster, Andre Norton, Edgar Rice Burroughs, Leigh Brackett, Otis Adelbert Kline and Robert E Howard.

 My first published story dealing with Human colonists biologically adapted to survive and thrive on alien worlds was my Science Fantasy short story ORNITHANTHROPUS, way back in 1971 in IF Magazine, Dec, 1971, edited by Ejler Jakobsson, published as by B Alan Burhoe.
 Ornithanthropus was reprinted in a number of Best Science Fiction anthologies in 1972, 1980, 1992, 1993 and 2018.
 It’s been translated into German and Russian.